gurman2912/GurmanBookStore/README.txt

 start part 1.3 bootstrap...... go bootstrapwatch.com and download theme and put this that downloaded theme boostrap.css in wwwroot\lib\bootstrap\dist\css and rename the exist bootstrap.css file ...........

+1245
+after break.... work on my laptop and remove the comment on ssl port in launchsetting.json